Seneca-CDOT/plumadriver/README.md

     <li>NodeJS</li>
 </ul>
 <br />
 <p>To get started, clone the repository and make sure that you have NodeJS installed.
-If you don't have NodeJS, you may download it <a href="https://nodejs.org/en/download">here</a>.
+If you don't have NodeJS, you may download it
+<a href="https://nodejs.org/en/download">here</a>.
 Once inside the repository directory, open a terminal window and type in 'npm install'.
 This will use the node package manager (NPM) to install all the dependencies required for PlumaDriver to work.
 Once this step is completed, you may try out plumadriver by modifying the code inside the main function in index.js, found in the root directory of the project.
 </p>

 <h3>Getting Started</h3>

 <p>The index.js file uses Axios, an HTTP client, in order to make requests with the
 PlumaDriver server.
-This file includes a few useful functions:</p>
+To install axios along with all other project dependencies, open a terminal window in the repository directory and type in 'npm install'.
+This will use the node package manager (included in the NodeJS installation) to install all dependencies in the package.json file. <br/> This file includes a few useful functions:</p>

 <ul>
     <li>